teerthjj912/Blank/README.md

 # This is a basic Modal Window opening which is great for popups, highlights, and expanding texts in the form of diverse information.
 Entirely made using HTML, CSS, and JavaScript.
+A basic element that can be used in huge and sustainable projects.